-The climax emerging through the third movement will use the existing elements to create a positive vision for the future, setting a challenge to all who are part of Coigach and Assynt to share in a holistic view and caretaking of the place and its people.
+The climax emerging through the performance uses the existing elements to create a positive vision for the future, setting a challenge to all who are part of Coigach and Assynt to share in a holistic view and caretaking of the place and its people.
 Inspired especially by Neil Gunn, the vision is founded on the concept of wisdom and knowledge in union enabling the creation of transcendant possibility.

-Mary Ann will document a score in written form (using Sibelius 7.5), using a mix of staff notation and chord charts.
-Nick will document all pre-recorded performance material (delivered live by Vmix), using CSC Show Control (theatre cueing software).
+Mary Ann has produced a score in written form (using Sibelius 7.5), using a mix of staff notation and chord charts.
+Nick also has documented all pre-recorded performance material using vmixl (multi-media performance software).

 STRATEGY STORY is a new an innovative strategic development consultancy based in the Highlands and Islands of Scotland, with a worldwide client base.
 Run by Prof. Donald MacLean and former BBC producer Kate Hooper, and assisted by a network of partners, Strategy Story brings together the worlds of Strategy and Storytelling to help businesses and communities develop and grow.